 For any business, their marketing budget will form the basis of any expenditures involved in your marketing campaign.
 As a critical element of any business plan, your marketing strategy will carry you through the minefield of marketing your business.
-However, beforehand careful consideration needs to be given to your marketing budget.
+However, beforehand careful consideration needs to be given to your budget.
 This will essentially keep you in the know about how the marketing side of your business is faring financially, and track your spending down to the last penny.

 Why is a marketing budget important?

-Your marketing budget and ROI go hand in hand.
+Your marketing budget and ROI (return on investment) go hand in hand.
 Your marketing budget determines exactly how much money you have to play with, and how exactly to spend it.
-‘Winging it’ with your finances is a risky business.
-Being unaware of the capital available and being used is how many companies go under.
+Simply ‘Winging it’ with your finances is a risky business.
+Being unaware of the capital available and how it is being used is how many companies go under.
 A business without an effective marketing budget and plan may find themselves unable to pay back costs, and owing companies money.
 It can fall back to potentially owing customers something that they now cannot deliver.
 Employees, too, could lose out.
 No matter who is impacted by your poor planning, it is all equally as damaging.
 Your business will take a massive hit both in reputation and in financial standing.

 A well-devised marketing budget will aid you with the planning process and will help you to measure and manage the money you have, ensuring every expenditure is appropriately considered.